-In all, we analyzed 107 cities in Georgia with a population of more than 5,000 using the latest FBI crime data.
+So we figured it out for you by analyzing cities in Georgia with a population of more than 5,000 using the most recent FBI crime data.

-Here's the list of the safest cities in Georgia for 2019:
+Here's a list of the safest cities in Georgia for 2019:

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2018) in Georgia.Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
 We used two criteria: